The Story of ‘The Who’ at Shawnee Mission South High School

 • My Generation

-In the midst of a demanding North American tour, The Who made this surprising pit stop, sandwiched between major arenas in cities like Minneapolis and the famed Monterey Pop Festival in California.
-According to Dan Torchia, a Kansas City music history blogger and Shawnee Mission South graduate, The Who "crossed the whole country doing whatever gig they could find."
-And find they did, in the heart of Overland Park, Kansas.
+The Who, not yet the iconic band they would become, was part of a demanding North American tour and made this unexpected stop between major venues.
+According to Dan Torchia, a Kansas City music history blogger and Shawnee Mission South graduate, the band "crossed the whole country doing whatever gig they could find," which led them to perform at the high school in Overland Park, Kansas.

 The Buckinghams at Shawnee Mission South.
 Courtesy - SMS Yearbook and Ritland Concert Photos.